wetek-io/Project_3/README.md

   - Upload:
     - This section is hidden until the user has selected a reference_image
     - They can either drag-and-drop or click to upload.
-    - Users user_image is displayed under the the upload CTA
+    - Users user_image is displayed under the upload CTA
   - Image Generation
     - both reference_image and user_image are sent to the backend models via the fastapi endpoint
       - AI machine stuff magic